 Dr. Stewart co-founded and facilitates the Trans Peer Mentorship Program.
 She specializes in providing psychotherapy services for transgender and gender-expansive youth and their families and is a member of Mind the Gap, a mental health consortium of the UCSF Child and Adolescent Gender Center (CAGC).
 Dr. Stewart has worked extensively with children and adolescents in private practice, school, and group home settings.
 Her interests are in exploring identity and lived experiences within the intersections of race, gender, sexuality, and class.

 Eddy is a transmasculine non-profit professional at PFLAG National where they work with the LGBTQ+ community and their families and allies.
 In previous roles, they have been an educator for K-8 youth and facilitated Rainbow Clubs, support groups for elementary-aged LGBTQ+ youth and allies.
-In addition to their position as Program Director for the Trans Peer Mentor Program, they have been a mentor with TPMP since its inception in 2018.
-Eddy has significant experience in education and support roles for young people, particularly LGBTQ+ youth.
+In addition to their position as Program Director for the Trans Peer Mentor Program, they were been a mentor with TPMP from its inception in 2018 until 2020.
+Eddy has significant experience in support roles for young people, particularly LGBTQ+ youth.